cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - H5(m): Implemented by computing H(contextString \|\| "com" \|\| m).

-Normally H2 would also include a domain separator, but for backwards compatibility with {{!RFC8032}}, it is omitted.
+Normally H2 would also include a domain separator, but for compatibility with {{!RFC8032}}, it is omitted.

 Signature verification is as specified in {{Section 5.1.7 of RFC8032}} with the constraint that implementations MUST check the group equation [8][S]B = [8]R + [8][k]A'.